Trump says FBI has returned passports as he compared agents to ‘common criminals’

 According to an unsealed search warrant and property receipt from the Mar-a-Lago search, agents seized documents labeled secret, top secret, and some of the higher classified levels of TS/SCI.

+The property receipt did not mention any passports, but following the raid, Mr Trump stated that agents “stole my three Passports (one expired), along with everything else.”

-This week a Pennsylvania man, Adam Bies, 46, was charged in connection to violent threats made against FBI agents on far-right wing social media network Gab.
+Earlier this week a Pennsylvania man, Adam Bies, 46, was charged in connection to violent threats made against FBI agents on far-right wing social media network Gab.

 The arrest came after an armed man tried to get into the FBI field office in Cincinnati, Ohio, last week.
 Ricky Shiffer, 43, was eventually shot and killed by law enforcement after a standoff.